-- (a) all the documents and records made available to us and explanation provided by SUPER CROP SAFE LIMITED("the listed entity"), - (b) the filings/ submissions made by the listed entity to the stock exchanges, - (c) website of the listed entity, - (d) any other document/ filing, as may be relevant, which has been relied upon to make this report, for the year ended 31st March, 2023 ("Review Period") in respect of compliance with the provisions of:
+- (a) all the documents and records made available to us and explanation provided by SUPER CROP SAFE LIMITED("the listed entity"), - (b) the filings/ submissions made by the listed entity to the stock exchanges, - (c) website of the listed entity, - (d) any other document/ filing, as may be relevant, which has been relied upon to make this report, for the year ended 31st March, 2024 ("Review Period") in respect of compliance with the provisions of:

-- (a) the Securities and Exchange Board of India Act, 1992 ("SEBI Act") and the Regulations, circulars, guidelines issued thereunder; and - (b) the Securities Contracts (Regulation) Act, 1956 ("SCRA"), rules made thereunder and the Regulations, circulars, guidelines issued thereunder by the Securities and Exchange Board of India ("SEBI");
+- (a) the Securities and Exchange Board of India Act, 1992 ("SEBI Act") and the Regulations, circulars, guidelines issued there under; and - (b) the Securities Contracts (Regulation) Act, 1956 ("SCRA"), rules made there under and the Regulations, circulars, guidelines issued there under by the Securities and Exchange Board of India ("SEBI");

-The specific Regulations, whose provisions and the circulars/ guidelines issued thereunder whichever were applicable to the company during the year, have been examined, include:-
+The specific Regulations, whose provisions and the circulars/ guidelines issued there under whichever were applicable to the company during the year, have been examined, include:-

-- (a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (b) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (No events during the year); - (c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (d) Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (No events during the year); - (e) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 (No events during the year); - (f) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021 (No events during the year); - (g) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; and - (h) Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018 and circulars/ guidelines issued thereunder; However, it has been observed that there were no events requiring compliance under the regulations covered under para (b), (d), (e), &(f) mentioned hereinabove.
+- (a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (b) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018 (No events during the year); - (c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (d) Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018 (No events during the year); - (e) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021 (No events during the year); - (f) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021(No events during the year); - (g) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; and - (h) Securities and Exchange Board of India (Depositories and Participants) Regulations, 2018 and circulars/ guidelines issued there under; However, it has been observed that there were no events requiring compliance under the regulations covered under para (b), (d), (e), &(f) mentioned hereinabove.

-We further report that based on the information and explanations provided to us and on the basis of verification of the declarations and submissions made by the company with the recognized stock exchange with which securities of the company are listed as well as any other regulatory authorities, if any, more specifically in relation to the following points of affirmations, the company has followed proper compliance management system to avoid probable non-compliances.
+I further report that based on the information and explanations provided to me and on the basis of verification of the declarations and submissions made by the company with the recognized stock exchange with which securities of the company are listed as well as any other regulatory authorities, if any, more specifically in relation to the following points of affirmations, the company has followed proper compliance management system (except cases of non compliances reported) to avoid probable non-compliances.

-and based on the above examination, we hereby report that, during the Review Period :
+and based on the above examination, I hereby report that, during the Review Period:

-I. (a) the listed entity has complied with the provisions of the above Regulations and circulars/ guidelines issued thereunder except in respect of matters specified below:-
+I. (a) the listed entity has complied with the provisions of the above Regulations and circulars/ guidelines issued there under except in respect of matters specified below:-